 What’s interesting here is that in 2004, the two brands were performing at about the same level, with Marvel having a slight advantage.
 However, after 2013, we see the clear rise of Marvel coming out on top.

-While Google Trends is typically used to improve your website’s performance, you can also use it to improve your reach in social media as well – in particular, YouTube.
-After heading to YouTube and looking for “fashion” videos, we noticed that the top videos used the keyword “fashion trends 2019.”
+While Google Trends is typically used to improve your website’s performance, you can also use it to improve your reach in social media as well—in particular, YouTube.
+After heading to YouTube and searching for “fashion trends,” we noticed that the top videos used the keyword “fashion trends 2024.”
 So, let’s plug that into Google Trends and see what we get.

-In January, this search term skyrocketed in interest.
+In recent weeks, this search term skyrocketed in interest.
 Of course, the year added to the keyword will make it a popular search term at the beginning of the year.
-However, after going back to YouTube and looking up “fashion trends 2019” in the search bar, we noticed something interesting.
+However, after going back to YouTube and looking up “fashion trends 2024” in YouTube search, we noticed something interesting.
 Let’s take a look:

-Each of the top videos were published in 2019.
+Each of the top videos were published in 2023.
 Why’s this interesting?
-Because often times, vloggers (and bloggers, too) create content prior to the new year so they can get a head start on traffic.
-But we find in the top results is that 2019 content ranks quite well when it’s published in 2019.
+Because oftentimes, vloggers (and bloggers, too) create content prior to the new year so they can get a head start on traffic.

-So, if you plan to create a video centered around fashion trends in 2019, your best bet is to publish the video sometime in January to capitalize on the data you’d find in Google Trends.
+So, if you plan to create a video centered around any trends in 2024, your best bet is to publish the video now to capitalize on the data you’d find in Google Trends.

 You can also use Google Trends to help you determine the best time to create Google Shopping ads.
-Say you’re a fashion retailer trying to promote a brand new white dress on your store.
-By taking a look at Google Trends’ Google Shopping feature you can determine the best months for your ads.
-Let’s take a look at the data below:
+Suppose you’re a fashion retailer trying to promote a brand new white dress on your store.
+By taking a look at the Google Trends’ Google Shopping feature, you can determine the best months for your ads:

 Between February and June, there are high volumes of searches for white dresses in Google Shopping.
 Despite a small dip in August, the next two months, September and October, see a rise in Google Shopping searches.
-So, if you’re a retailer, you might start selling and promoting your white dresses between February and June and September and October.
-Well, provided that you’re selling to an American audience.
-You’ll need to check the data for other countries if you plan to target outside the U.S.
+So, if you’re a retailer, you might start selling and promoting your white dresses between February and June and then again in September and October.
+Well, provided that you’re selling to an American audience, you’ll need to check the data for other countries if you plan to target outside the US.

 Start selling online now with ShopifyStart your free trial